davidclough/node/_documents/javascript-guide/javascript-guide.md

 <br /><a href="http://c2.com/cgi/wiki?BenefitsOfDynamicTyping">http://c2.com/cgi/wiki?BenefitsOfDynamicTyping</a>
 <br /><a href="http://programmers.stackexchange.com/questions/122205/what-is-the-supposed-productivity-gain-of-dynamic-typing" target="_blank" dummy="_">http://programmers.stackexchange.com/questions/122205/what-is-the-supposed-productivity-gain-of-dynamic-typing</a>

-These features make it a very flexible, multi-paradigm language.
+However, it is a very flexible, multi-paradigm language.
 For example, it supports both object-oriented and functional programming, although it is not necessarily as good in any given paradigm as certain other languages.

 Even the biggest proponents of the language accept that it has many fundamental flaws.
 It contains significant bad features, some utterly awful, which came about through a poor initial design, e.g. global variables.
 However, there are many really good features, like closures, not all of which were originally intended.
-LINK TO BOTTOM.

 Needless to say, the more good bits you harness and the less bad, the better your user experience will be.